 The Sanctuary and the major portion of the present day church were erected in 1826 in the Gothic Revival architectural style.
-Since that time, the clergy and the faithful have undertaken several major renovations of the Church of Saint Mary throughout her history.
+Since that time, the clergy and the faithful have undertaken several major renovations of the Basilica of Saint Mary throughout her history.

 The first of the major renovations and expansion of the church occurred in 1881 and 1895, in preparation for the centenary celebration of the Parish founding.
 The second major renovation occurred after a devastating church fire from a lightning strike in 1929.
 In the 1980s and 1990s, renovations occurred in response to some of the changes after the Second Vatican Council.
 In 2012, the parish completed the most recent restoration of the historic character of the Sanctuary.